Regularity of weak minimizers of the K-energy and applications to properness and K-stability: The finite energy continuity method

-\end{proposition} \begin{proof} By changing the reference metric from $\omega$ to $\omega_u$, we can assume that $u=0$.
-As a cscK metric exists, the group $G$ is reductive, hence there exists $g\in G$ such that $J_{\omega}(g.v)=\min \{J_{\omega}(f.v) : f\in G\}$.
-This is indeed well known and can be seen from the fact that $J_{\omega}$ is equivalent with the growth of the $d_1$-metric \cite[Proposition 5.5]{dr}, and the Lie algebra of $G$ has a very specific decomposition (for details see for example Section 6 of \cite{dr}, especially \cite[Proposition 6.2, Proposition 6.9]{dr}).
+\begin{proof}[Proof of Proposition \ref{prop: AMtwist_minimizer}] By changing the reference metric from $\omega$ to $\omega_u$, we can assume that $u=0$ and $\omega$ is csck.
+As a csck metric exists, the group $G$ is reductive, hence there exists $g\in G$ such that

+This is indeed well known and can be seen from the fact that $\AM_{\omega}$ is equivalent with the growth of the $d_1$-metric \cite[Proposition 5.5]{DR17}, and the Lie algebra of $G$ has a very specific decomposition (for details see for example Section 6 of \cite{DR17}, especially \cite[Proposition 6.2, Proposition 6.9]{DR17}).